 in fast-moving zombie movies

-West of the cascades, like a whale's vault
+West of the cascades like a whale's vault

-out of water chop, angular sunlight
+out of water chop, oblique sunlight

-freely casts in a last lap, untethered.
+in a last lap, casts, untethered.

 Roots are aerial, on stories tertiary,